S. Korean presidential hopeful quits after rape accusation

 Seoul (AFP) - A former South Korean presidential contender stepped down as a provincial governor Tuesday and announced his retirement from politics after a secretary accused him of multiple rapes.

-The resignation of Ahn Hee-jung -- who came second to Moon Jae-in in the contest to select the Democratic Party's presidential candidate last year -- makes him the latest and most prominent figure in a swirling #MeToo movement in what is still a male-dominated society.
+The stunning fall of Ahn Hee-jung -- who came second to Moon Jae-in in the contest to select the Democratic Party's presidential candidate last year -- makes him the most prominent figure to face abuse allegations in a swirling #MeToo movement in what is still a male-dominated society.

-One of his secretaries told a television interviewer on Monday that he had raped her four times since hiring her in June.
+One of his secretaries told a television interviewer on Monday that Ahn had raped her four times since hiring her in June.

 Following the TV interview, the ruling Democratic Party held an emergency meeting and expelled Ahn with immediate effect.

-Hours later, Ahn, 52, announced his resignation as governor of South Chungcheong Province and retirement from public life.
+Hours later the 52-year-old announced his resignation as governor of South Chungcheong Province and retirement from public life.

 "I apologise to everyone, especially to Miss Kim Ji-eun," he said in a Facebook post.

+The revelation sparked widespread anger, with one online commentator writing: "Shock, fury... no words will describe how we all feel right now."

+A former Ahn supporter was arrested for throwing a baseball bat at his residence on Monday night, breaking a window, according to multiple reports.

-In the Democratic Party's process to select its presidential candidate last year, Ahn was runner-up to Moon, who went on to win the election in May.
+Ahn was runner-up in the Democratic Party's contest to select a presidential candidate last year, losing to Moon, who went on to win the election in May.

-Ahn had been tipped as a front-runner among liberal presidential hopefuls to succeed Moon -- who can only serve one term -- with South Korean conservatives reeling from the massive corruption scandal that led to the ouster of former president Park Geun-hye.
+He had been tipped as a front-runner among liberal presidential hopefuls to succeed Moon -- who can only serve one term -- with South Korean conservatives still reeling from the massive corruption scandal that led to the ouster of former president Park Geun-hye.

 Moon last month threw his support behind the #MeToo campaign spreading across the country, urging measures to combat the widespread abuse of women and punish offenders.